SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

     see :ref:`AutomaticReferenceCounting_UnownedReferencesBetweenClassInstances`.

 ``weak``
-    The ``weak`` modifier is applied to a variable or a stored variable property to indicate that the variable or property has a weak reference to the object stored as its value.
+    Apply this modifier to a stored variable or stored variable property to indicate that the variable or property has a weak reference to the object stored as its value.
 The type of the variable or property must be an optional class type.
     If you access the variable or property is accessed after the object has been deallocated,
     its value is ``nil``.
-    Use the ``weak`` modifier to avoid strong reference cycles.
     For an example and more information about the ``weak`` modifier, see :ref:`AutomaticReferenceCounting_WeakReferencesBetweenClassInstances`.